So it finally happened. The love of your life asked, and you said yes.

 Bad weather?
 Dip inside one of the many shops along High St. If a bar or restaurant isn’t the scene you’re going for, head into the Hilton.
 It’s a gorgeous place to shoot and your photos in the sky bridge won’t disappoint.

-In my opinion, Inniswood Metro Garden is one of, if not the most, underrated locations in Columbus.
+Why we love it: In my opinion, Inniswood Metro Garden is one of, if not the most, underrated locations in Columbus.
 It’s completely magical.
-I’m talking engagement photos straight out of Middle Earth level of magical.
+I’m talking engagement photos straight out of Middle Earth level of magic.
 There are brick pathways, arches made of greenery, wildflowers, woods, and more.
 Did I mention the adorable creek and waterfall?

 Bad weather?
 There are covered walkways, a patio, and a gazebo that are perfect for rainy days.
 The gazebo isn’t completely covered, but with some stylish rain gear, you can make some magic happen.